Students From Around The World

 Your student will arrive within one week before the first day of school and depart within one week of the last day of school.
 Once you have been matched with a specific student, Mrs. Rasper will let you know that student’s arrival date.
 Additionally, a host family is not required to house their international student over the Christmas break.
 If an international student is staying in the US for Christmas break, host families may wish to have their international student stay with them, or the ISP coordinator can help arrange other accommodations for the break.

 Mrs. Rasper will give you specific information about your student, and she will be available throughout the school year to answer questions and help you work through any difficulties that might arise.
 Mr. Steve Kasiguran provides academic guidance to you and your international student.
 Additionally, our Student Ministries Department works with our international students throughout the year to provide spiritual and emotional support.

 STEP: Short Term Exchange Program

-In addition to our ISP, CVCA offers STEP: Short Term Exchange Program.
-STEP brings in students from our sister schools in Norway and Brazil for a two week cultural visit during early October.
-Then, during the time of our Jterm program, CVCA students visit our guests in their home countries.
-CVCA families interested in hosting a STEP student should contact Mrs. Ellen Rasper at firstname.lastname@example.org.
+In addition to our long-term International Student Program, CVCA offers STEP: Short Term Exchange Program.
+Through STEP, students from our sister schools in Norway and Brazil come to CVCA for a two-week cultural visit during early October.
+During our Jterm/Mterm program, CVCA students have the opportunity to visit our guests in their home countries.
+(Jterm/Mterm travel is not required for STEP hosting.)
+STEP recently added a spring program with our partner school in Cambodia.

-ISP Admissions & Hosting: Mrs. Ellen Rasper at [email protected]
+• ISP Admissions & Hosting: Mrs. Ellen Rasper at [email protected]

-ISP Guidance Counselor: Mr. Steve Kasiguran at [email protected]
+• ISP Guidance Counselor: Mr. Steve Kasiguran at [email protected]